anassima/twilio/README.md

 # Analysis

+We want to measure call reliability and quality at a granular level with thorough reporting options.

+### Reliability

+1. Can we reach the Twilio API?

+API failures (e.g. connectivity) should be logged (server log, database) and raise critical alerts (e.g. email, SMS).

+If possible, additional redundancy through a fallback call provider could be considered (hence the decoupled architecture approach).

+2. Was the call successful?

+Poll API or consume callbacks to retrieve the status of all placed calls for a given time period.

+Data should be presented with many time period filters and display the percentage of completed (i.e. successful) calls.

+Failure patterns need to be identified for patterns (e.g. time, to/from numbers, configuration) for potential fixes.

+3. Can the Twilio API reach our callback endpoints?

+Provide a FallbackURL on a different server (e.g. different AWS AZ) with additional alerts to indicate a server outage.

+### Quality

+1. Did the call drop out?
+2. Was the call placed in a timeley manner?
+3. How was the line quality?

 * Outbound call response
 * Get all outbound calls
 * Call transcript and recordings
 * Fallback URL? (post call)
 * API failure
 * statusCallback
+* Fallback URL
+* Polling or callback?

 ### Reliability